-At the Annual Meeting, the stockholders will elect three Class I directors.
+At the Annual Meeting, the stockholders will elect two Class II directors.
 The Board is divided into three classes, each class being composed as equally in number as possible.
 The classes have staggered three-year terms, with the term of one class expiring at each Annual Meeting of stockholders.

-The directors whose terms expire at the 2023 Annual Meeting are Thomas L. Davis, Ph.D., Richard F. Miles and Walter R. Wheeler.
-The nominating and corporate governance committee of the Company has nominated Dr. Davis, Mr. Miles and Mr. Wheeler to serve as Class I directors for a three-year term expiring at the 2026 Annual Meeting of Stockholders.
-The nominating and corporate governance committee considered various criteria to evaluate the potential candidates including, without limitation, (1) independence, (2) qualification to serve on the committees of the Board, (3) experience in the seismic, security and defense industry, (4) knowledge of the oil and gas industry, (5) continuing overall contributions and valuable input to the Board and its committees, and (6) a collaborative, persuasive and articulate personality.
+The directors whose terms expire at the 2024 Annual Meeting are Margaret Sidney Ashworth and Stephen C. Jumper.
+The nominating and corporate governance committee of the Company has nominated Ms. Ashworth and Mr. Jumper to serve as Class II directors for a three-year term expiring at the 2027 Annual Meeting of Stockholders.
+The nominating and corporate governance committee considered various criteria to evaluate the potential candidates including, without limitation, (1) independence, (2) qualification to serve on the committees of the Board, (3) experience in the security and defense industry, (4) experience in the seismic industry, (5) knowledge of the oil and gas industry, (6) continuing overall contributions and valuable input to the Board and its committees, and (7) a collaborative, persuasive and articulate personality.
 The nominating and corporate governance committee also considers such person's diversity attributes (e.g., perspectives, professional experience, experiences derived from high-quality business, skills, background and gender) as a whole and does not necessarily attribute any greater weight to one attribute.
 Each candidate is considered in the context of their contribution to the Board as a whole with the objective of assembling a group that best contributes to the success of the Company and represents stockholder interests through the exercise of sound judgment, using its diversity of perspectives, skills and experiences.
-After discussions, the nominating and corporate governance committee determined that Dr. Davis, Mr. Miles and Mr. Wheeler satisfied the criteria considered by the nominating and corporate governance committee, and nominated Dr. Davis, Mr. Miles and Mr. Wheeler to stand for election as Class I directors on the Board of the Company.
+After discussions, the nominating and corporate governance committee determined that Ms. Ashworth and Mr. Jumper satisfied the criteria considered by the nominating and corporate governance committee, and nominated Ms. Ashworth and Mr. Jumper to stand for election as Class II director on the Board of the Company.

-Dr. Davis, Mr. Miles and Mr. Wheeler have been nominated by the nominating and corporate governance committee to serve as Class I directors for a three-year term expiring at the 2026 Annual Meeting of Stockholders.
-The directors in Class II are serving terms that expire at the 2024 Annual Meeting of Stockholders.
+Ms. Ashworth and Mr. Jumper have been nominated by the nominating and corporate governance committee to serve as Class II directors for a three-year term expiring at the 2027 Annual Meeting of Stockholders.
+The directors in Class I are serving terms that expire at the 2026 Annual Meeting of Stockholders.
 The directors in Class III are serving terms that expire at the 2025 Annual Meeting of Stockholders.
-Ms. Ashworth, Ms. Langtry, Dr. Thomas L. Davis, Ph.D., Mr. Richard F. Miles, Mr. Edgar R. Giesinger, Jr., and Mr. Gary D. Owens are independent, as defined in Rule 5605(a)(2) of the NASDAQ Stock Market Rules, as currently applicable to the Company.
+Ms. Ashworth, Mr. Jumper, Dr. Thomas L. Davis, Ph.D., Mr. Richard F. Miles, Mr. Edgar R. Giesinger, Jr., and Mr. Gary D. Owens are independent, as defined in Rule 5605(a)(2) of the NASDAQ Stock Market Rules, as currently applicable to the Company.

-The Board has determined that of the persons nominated to serve as Class I directors, Dr. Davis and Mr. Miles are independent under the criteria established by the NASDAQ Stock Market Rules.
-Mr. Wheeler, as CEO of the Company, is not deemed independent.
+The Board has determined that of the persons nominated to serve as Class II directors, Ms. Margaret Sidney Ashworth and Mr. Stephen C. Jumper are independent under the criteria established by the NASDAQ Stock Market Rules.